Carlton Reserve Career: 1977

 Mountjoy was recruited from Golden Square, he returned back to Bendigo after he left Carlton.

 He didn't play a senior game for Carlton.

-Garry Mountjoy (Golden Square, Northern United): After a fine career as a young full-forward with the Square, Mountjoy later became the heartbeat of United.
+Garry Mountjoy (Golden Square, Northern United): After a fine career as a young full-forward with the Square, Mountjoy later became the heartbeat of rival team Northern United.
 An in-and-under centreman he was one of the hardest-working, yet often unsung, heroes of the Swallows’ four consecutive flag-winning teams in 1984-85-86-87.
 Joint Michelsen medallist 1984, Nalder medalist 1985 and played 330 senior games. - The Footy Almanac; Richard Jones.

 1984 Bendigo FL Qualiying & Elimination Finals